The best Internet TV for closed captions

 FYI Dialogue buttons look like this:

-- Mac / PC: Begin playback on your selected titles, move your mouse over the screen and click on the Dialogue icon to select your preferred subtitle options.
+Begin playback on your selected titles, move your mouse over the screen and click on the "Dialogue" icon to select your preferred subtitle options.

-- Apple TV: You will need to have Software Version 5.0 or higher installed on your TV to enable subtitles and closed captions.
-To access and adjust these, hold down the centre button on your remote and selected your preferred audio and subtitle options.
+You will need to have Software Version 5.0 or higher installed on your TV to enable subtitles and closed captions.
+To access and adjust these, hold down the centre button on your remote and select your preferred audio and subtitle options.